JohnathonNow/WebPortfolio-Hugo/content/projects/spidior/index.md

 To rename client to session properly, I could do:
 `%s/[[name=client;type=Session]]/session/g`

-Which says, for everywhere, replace any identifier named client of the time Session with the name session.
+Which says, for everywhere, replace any identifier named client of the type Session with the name session.

 ## The Soltuion